katiedoherty/ReactApp/reactapp/README.md

     -npm install --save @fortawesome/free-solid-svg-icons
     -npm install --save @fortawesome/react-fontawesome

-- To run the project in development then type "npm run dev" in the terminal. or
+- To run the project in development then cd into reactapp and type "npm run dev" in the terminal. or
-- run "npm run build" to build the project and then run "npm start"
+- cd into reactapp run "npm run build" to build the project and then run "npm start"

 The project will run on http://localhost:3000